Darryl-Ramm/Wot/README.md

 # Wot: Wot WHAT is what?
 Unexpected behavior from CoreAudio.

  Quick Note: Apple has partially addressed the issues here in macOS Sequoia 15.0 (24A5264n).
+Where the error code 'what' is now correctly returned instead of 'WHAT'.
-However the bug with AudioObjectHasProperty() return TRUE when the matching AudioObjectGetPropertyData() does not work has not been fixed.
+ However the bug with AudioObjectHasProperty() returning TRUE when the matching AudioObjectGetPropertyData() does not work has sofar not been fixed.

  ---